JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

     tcp        0      0 172.17.8.102:49878      172.17.8.101:2379       ESTABLISHED 2232/flanneld
     udp        0      0 172.17.8.102:8285       0.0.0.0:*                           2232/flanneld

-Then after each VM's flanneld set up, we verify the C-class allocated to flannel virtual network interface on each VM which should be consistent with the values stored in etcd and pingable from each node.
+Then after each VM's flanneld set up by the above steps, we verify the C-class allocated to flannel virtual network interface on each VM which should be consistent with the values stored in etcd and also pingable from each node.

     core@core-02 ~ $ ifconfig
     ...